Olivier Girault

-Olivier Damien Girault (born 22 February 1973) is a now retired French team handball player, who is currently the coach of the Paris Handball team.
+Olivier Damien Girault (born 22 February 1973) is former French team handball player and coach.
 He retired as a field player in 2008 after the victory of the France men's national handball team (of which he was the captain) at the Beijing Olympics.
+From 2008 to 2011 he was the head coach of Paris HB.

 He won all three major championships with the national team: world championship in 2001, European championship in 2006 and olympic champion in 2008, as mentioned above.

 He also regularly works as a commentator and consultant on sports events for France Télévisions.

 He was the president of National Handball League from 2018 till 2020.